Exciting news, Friends!

 - Room A392.

-- Please do not offer advice unless the speaker asks for it.
+6. Do not offer advice unless the speaker is requesting it.

-- Please do not carry on a conversation with the person next to you during our 90 minutes.
+2. Don't carry on a conversation with the person next to you.
 Address the group instead.

 3. Refrain from sharing personal stories and names of participants outside the group.

 4. Silence electronic devices.
 You may use them to look up pertinent information.